Hunter Wohler

 Hunter Wohler (born January 12, 2003) is an American professional football safety for the Indianapolis Colts of the National Football League (NFL).
 He played college football for the Wisconsin Badgers and was selected by the Colts in the seventh round of the 2025 NFL draft.

 Early life

-Wohler attended Muskego High School in Muskego, Wisconsin.
-During his career, he had 355 tackles and nine interceptions.
+Wohler attended Muskego High School in Muskego, Wisconsin where he was a multi-sport athlete, participating in both football and basketball.
+During his career, he had 355 tackles, nine interceptions and led the Muskego Warriors to three-straight WIAA State Championships.
 As a senior, he was the Wisconsin Gatorade Football Player of the Year.
 He committed to University of Wisconsin-Madison to play college football.